Carnegie Vanguard High School: Previous Sunnyside Campus

 The previous Carnegie campus was located in the former Carnegie Elementary School building off of Scott Street and Airport Boulevard near the Sunnyside neighborhood.
 The former Carnegie Elementary building had about 42500 sqft of space, including the exterior corridors.
 The old campus was located adjacent to a horse pasture.
 Lisa Gray of the Houston Chronicle said that the "shabby" campus was "far not only from most of its students' homes, but also from most Houstonians' consciousness."
 Gray also said that "By accident, the old elementary school's layout promoted the kind of effortless mixing that the latest designs for offices and research facilities strive to encourage."

 Academics

 Classes

 Carnegie Vanguard offers only Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) courses in English, Math, Science, and Social Studies as well as Honors elective courses in core subject areas.
 The curriculum for every course is written to go above and beyond state and district standards.
 Carnegie Vanguard courses move at a quicker pace, cover more material, and are project based.
 They rely heavily on discussion and seminar style delivery of course information and the use, interpretation, and delivery of research.

-Each Carnegie Vanguard student is required to take at least 10 AP courses before graduation: AP English Language and Composition, AP English Literature, AP Capstone {Seminar and Research}, AP Physics 1, AP Human Geography, AP World History, AP US History, AP Economics, and AP US Government and Politics.
+Each Carnegie Vanguard student is required to take at least 10 AP courses before graduation: AP English Language and Composition, AP English Literature and Composition, AP Capstone {Seminar and Research}, AP Physics 1, AP Human Geography, AP World History, AP US History, AP Economics, and AP US Government and Politics.
 Students can potentially take up to 18 Advanced Placement classes if desired.